View north west, circa 1978 (photo credit unknown)

 1967 ad (via the Daily Tar Heel)

 Built in the 1930s as a garage for jitneys (i.e. large touring cars used as public transportation) that took UNC students to and from the train station in Durham.
-Then was the Carolina Cycle Company in the mid-1940s.
+Then was the Carolina Cycle Company starting in early 1946.

 1946 ad (via the Daily Tar Heel)